ballerina-platform/module-ballerinax-jira/examples/create_issue_and_add_comment/CreateIssueAndComment.md

 - domain: The subdomain of your Jira Cloud instance (e.g., if your Jira URL is https://your-company.atlassian.net, the domain is your-company).

-The projectKey (e.g., "PID205") is currently hardcoded in the main.bal file.
-Ensure this matches a valid project key in your Jira instance where you have permissions to create issues.
+- projectKey: Your project ID to create the project (e.g., 'PD67').

+Ensure that the projectKey is unique and not already in use in your Jira instance, as attempting to create a project with an existing key will result in an error.
+Also, ensure the leadAccountId is correctly retrieved for the user.

 Run the example
 Execute the following command to run the example: